Our surveyors are trained to understand typical building methods for each era and to follow the trail of suspicion and report on any defects found.

 - Loading a performance of structural elements

-Typically, a building survey inspection will take a Chartered Building Surveyor 3-6 hours on site for a typical 3 bed house, and for larger properties the inspection may be carried out over a couple of days.
+Typically, a building survey inspection will take a Chartered Building Surveyor 3-5 hours on site for a typical 3 bed house, and for larger properties the inspection may be much longer.
 The Chartered Building Surveyor’s inspection is a detailed surface examination of all components of the building and a detailed descriptive analysis on how structural and non-structural elements interrelate to determine whether they are satisfactory and still fit for purpose.

-The full written report will prescribe any remedial action required and conclude with a summary list, which, for a small additional fee can be priced.
+The full written report will prescribe any remedial action required and for an additional fee, can conclude with a summary list, which can be priced.
+Similarly, for an additional fee, the report can include an Insurance Valuation.